faiyaz7283/dashtam-api/docs/development/testing/smoke-test-caplog-solution.md

 Since tokens are stored as bcrypt hashes, this will never match.

-**Fix Required**: The endpoint should iterate through all unused tokens and use bcrypt to compare, similar to how `verify_email` works:
+**Fix Required:** The endpoint should iterate through all unused tokens and use bcrypt to compare, similar to how `verify_email` works:

 ```python
 # Correct implementation needed